omniti-labs/circus2/add_templated_resource.md

    matching groups should be used for (e.g. first matching group should be the server name, the second matching group should match the port)

+### Templates with multiple resources

+A template is normally a single json object (hash, map, dictionary) with a single resource to add.
+However, the template can also be a list of objects containing multiple resources to add (e.g. multiple graphs for the same check) and all of them will be added.

 ### Walk through of template creation

 The following is a walk through for creating a website latency graph template,